huggingface/alignment-handbook/README.md

 ## News 🗞️

-* November 10, 2023: We release all the training code to replicate Zephyr 7B 🪁!
+* November 10, 2023: We release all the training code to replicate Zephyr-7b-β 🪁!

 ## Links 🔗